laurent90git/CFD_Euler_1D/README.md

-# CFD_Euler_1D
+# CFD_Euler_1D with adaptive mesh refinement
 One-dimensional solver for the compressible Euler equations, written in Python.
 Multiple Riemann solvers (HLLC, Flux Vector Splitting) are implemented, based on [1].
 The spatial scheme can be of order 1 (piecewise constant) or 2 (MUSCL-Hancok scheme with linear reconstruction).
 A minmod limiter is also avaible.
+The temporal integration is either first-order (Explicit Euler), third-order (SSP Runge-Kutta method), or any of Scip's 'solve_ivp' methods.
+Dynamic time step is available (either via error estimates or CFL condition).

+A tree-based dynamic refinement algorithm is implemented.
+Various refinement criteria are available: error estimate of the spatial discretisation, classical "gradient" of some variables...

 The test script implements the classical Sod shock tube problem, with reflective or transmissive boundaries.